Objections and Appeals in Australia

 What is this right?

-If you disagree with an ATO decision — such as an amended assessment or a penalty — you have the right to formally object under Part IVC of the Taxation Administration Act 1953.
+If you disagree with an ATO decision — an amended assessment, a penalty, a private ruling — the formal route is an objection under Part IVC of the Taxation Administration Act 1953.

-You must lodge your objection within 60 days of receiving the notice of assessment or decision.
-For some private rulings and certain other decisions, the period may be 4 years.
-Your objection must be in writing and explain why you believe the decision is wrong, supported by evidence.
+The window: lodge within 60 days of receiving the notice.
+For some private rulings and certain other decisions, the period stretches to 4 years.
+The objection must be in writing, explain why the decision is wrong, and attach the evidence.

-If you are unhappy with the objection decision, you can apply for an external review by the Administrative Appeals Tribunal (AAT) or appeal to the Federal Court of Australia.
-You generally have 60 days from the date of the objection decision to apply.
-The AAT is less formal and less expensive than the Federal Court, and many taxpayers represent themselves.
+Unhappy with the objection decision?
+You can apply for external review by the Administrative Review Tribunal (ART) — successor to the AAT — or appeal to the Federal Court of Australia.
+You usually have 60 days from the objection decision date.
+The ART is cheaper, less formal, and built for self-represented taxpayers; the Federal Court is the route when you need binding precedent.

 When does it apply?